 These lively bands are hired for every type of fiesta.
 You can hear them at birthdays, graduations, weddings, farewells and funerals.
 Romantics use them to serenade a loved one.
 Though a boyfriend can hire a mariachi to sing to his “novia”, it is also common for a son to get one to sing for his mother on her birthday or Mother’s Day.
 Depressed romantics love listening to the sentimental songs that go so well while downing tequila.
 These songs can cover being jilted, pining for a girl or Mexico, and being truly macho.

 Listening to mariachi songs can be a very pleasurable way to improve your Spanish and partake in the traditions of another culture.
 What I like most about mariachi songs is how they are a reflection of a passionate people.
 The songs stir up raw emotions and memories.
 The violins can tug at your heartstrings, the trumpets can be happy and wailing in the same song.
-Singing aloud with the musicians doubles the drama and pulls out the stops on feelings that make some whoop out a shout of joy or leave some crying in their beer.
+Singing along with the musicians doubles the drama and pulls out the stops on feelings that can crescendo to a loud Mexican grito! or cause some to end up crying in their beer.
 Mariachis are a cultural treasure to be experienced!

 (Famous mariachi songs include:La Son de la Negra, Guadalajara, La Bamba, El Jarabe Tapatio, Volver volver, El Rey, Las Golondrinas (used in farewells).